-Mles (Modern Lightweight channEl Service) is a lightweight, robust and authenticated distributed publish/subscribe data service based on Rust (a safe, concurrent and fast systems language), Tokio (asynchronous networking for Rust) and Serde (serialization framework for Rust).
-It works seamlessly with IPv4 or IPv6 on TCP, which provides its reliable data transfer backbone on Rust supported platforms, including Linux, OSX and Windows.
+Mles (Modern Lightweight channEl Service) is a lightweight, robust and authenticated distributed publish-subscribe data service based on Rust (a safe, concurrent and fast systems language), Tokio (asynchronous networking for Rust) and Serde (serialization framework for Rust).
+It works seamlessly with IPv4 and IPv6 on TCP, which provides its reliable data transfer backbone on Rust supported platforms, including Linux, macOS and Windows.

 Figure 1.
 Performance comparison between RabbitMQ and Mles

 Mles is based on Mles protocol (IANA port# 8077) which has a 16 byte header + key structure with SipHash based authentication.
 The reference server implementation is fully safe Rust, lock-free (no blocking!) and supports strong session authentication between Mles client and server.
-With its two layer authentication scheme (1st level: server-client, 2nd level: client-client) it provides possibility for clients to authenticate each others independently from servers and also to build any additional protocol over Mles they may need.
-I.e. the clients may choose any data structure they wish to exhange messages with each other on top of Mles protocol.
+With its two-layer authentication scheme (1st level: server-client, 2nd level: client-client) it provides a possibility for clients to authenticate each other independently from servers and also to build any additional protocol over Mles they may need.
+I.e. the clients may choose any data structure they wish to exchange messages with each other on top of Mles protocol.

-Mles example client provides basic Tokio based client implementation and includes also a simple WebSocket proxy which allows to use Mles without opening additional public ports, if that is not in some cases feasible.
+Mles example client provides basic Tokio based client implementation and includes also a simple WebSocket proxy which allows using Mles without opening additional public port, if that is not in some cases feasible.

-Mles servers may be connected together by defining peer servers.
-A peer is an Mles server that is configured to be connected to another server and where clients can connect to.
+Mles servers may be connected by defining peer servers.
+A peer is a Mles server that is configured to be connected to another server and where clients can connect to.
 A peer forwards all client messages to their peer server and back.
 The Mles server sees the peer connection as just another client.
 This provides a simple but yet powerful way to distribute data between servers.
-The server, peers and clients form a tree like structure to exhange messages.
+The server, peers and clients form a tree-like structure to exchange messages.
 As it is possible to configure peers to a loop by accident, the Mles protocol provides loop protection with help of unique connection id (CID).

-In addition to distribution, the peers provide a way to offer resilience with resynchronation message for the channel history information in case e.g. Mles root server restart during an upgrade.
+In addition to distribution, the peers provide a way to offer resilience with resynchronisation message for the channel history information in case e.g. Mles root server restart during an upgrade.
 Clients may ignore this resynchronization messaging.
-Still, an API is available for them to provide similar resynchronization for Mles servers, if needed.
+Still, an API is available for them to provide similar resynchronization for Mles servers if needed.

-Often it is important that any data can be distributed in a scalable and properly authenticated but still reliable way.
-These services can take advantage using Mles as a backbone service.
+It is important that any data can be distributed in a scalable and properly authenticated but still reliable way.
+These services can take advantage of using Mles as a backbone service.
 In a simple use case several clients are connected directly to a public server on their chosen channel (see Fig. 2).

 Figure 2.
 Mles use case with directly connected clients